Leadership

 Sarah Assefa

-Board Member - Sarah has gardened in a victory garden in Worcester MA, and served as a Co-Director at Worcester Roots Project supporting youth entrepreneurs to develop various cooperative businesses, including gardening and toxic soil remediation.
+Sarah has gardened in a victory garden in Worcester MA, and served as a Co-Director at Worcester Roots Project supporting youth entrepreneurs to develop various cooperative businesses, including gardening and toxic soil remediation.
 Sarah worked with ex-prisoners to establish the Empower Energy Cooperative in Worcester, making biodiesel fuel from waste vegetable oil from restaurants.
 She lived a while in Ethiopia with her Ethiopian side of the family, where she was involved in an agreocology network, advocating for different aspects of sustainable food systems, including food and seed sovereignty and soil health, and stronger agricultural cooperatives.
 Now she lives in Dorchester at Columbia Point, and organizes with the Coalition for Worker Ownership and Power (COWOP).

 Sonia Carter, MS, LDN

-Board Member - Sonia is the Director of Quality Improvement and Community Nutrition at the Boston Public Health Commission, provides leadership and management for the Division of Chronic Disease Prevention & Control nutrition education and policy/practice change to support healthy eating in diverse sectors.
+Sonia is the Director of Quality Improvement and Community Nutrition at the Boston Public Health Commission, provides leadership and management for the Division of Chronic Disease Prevention & Control nutrition education and policy/practice change to support healthy eating in diverse sectors.
 The primary focus is on obesity and chronic disease prevention, prioritizing racial, ethnic, and other inequities in health outcomes through policy and environmental approaches.
 She leads the division Boston Child Care Initiative Learning Collaborative and Healthy Eating Professional Development Opportunities for Center Based Child Care Centers, Family Day Care, and Out of School Time Educators.
 She is currently a faculty member at the Urban College of Boston.

 Roudnie Célestin

-Board Member - Roudnie [rood-nee] was born and raised in Pétion-Ville, Haiti.
+Roudnie [rood-nee] was born and raised in Pétion-Ville, Haiti.
 A proud quadrilingual leader, singer, and writer, Roudnie has built a career at the intersection of education, arts & culture, equity, and public service.
 She earned a degree in Ethics, Social, and Political Philosophy at the University of Massachusetts Boston (“Just Mercy” Book Award Winner in the Philosophy & Law Program) and one in Communications at MassBay Community College.
 From a legacy of resilience and Afro-Caribbean flavor, her maternal family brought coffee-farming from Cuba to Jérémie, Haiti.
-After a 60-lbs. weight loss journey , her relationship with food transformed into one of healing and empowerment: from cooking engagements at the public library, urban farming, and helping food businesses thrive in marginalized communities.
+After a 60-lbs. weight loss journey, her relationship with food transformed into one of healing and empowerment: from cooking engagements at the public library, urban farming, and helping food businesses thrive in marginalized communities.

-Appointed initially by Mayor Martin J. Walsh as a Mayoral Liaison for Dorchester, Mattapan, and Haitians Citywide - she led the Mattapan BPHC pantry building dedication to rename it “Shirley’s Pantry”.
+Appointed initially by Mayor Martin J. Walsh as a Mayoral Liaison for Dorchester, Mattapan, and Haitians Citywide, she led the Mattapan Boston Public Health pantry building dedication to rename it “Shirley’s Pantry”.
 She served under three Boston mayors as Mayoral Liaison.
-She was the inaugural Equity Officer for the Boston Public Library.
-Currently, Roudnie is the Special Assistant to the President at the Urban College of Boston.
+She was the inaugural Equity Officer for Boston Public Library, serving 400+ staff across 25+ locations; there, her impact included the first-ever cooking conversations for BPL and city department staff at the BPL Roxbury Branch Library’s Nutrition Lab.

 Alyssa Melendez, MS

-Board Co-President - Alyssa works as the Operations and Supply Chain Manager for a single origin spice company, called Burlap & Barrel.
+Alyssa works as the Operations and Supply Chain Manager for a single origin spice company, called Burlap & Barrel.
 After earning a B.S. in Environmental Policy, she spent a year in Hood River, Oregon with the Jesuit Volunteer Corps, working on food access and outreach programs in collaboration with community leaders, migrant workers, and farmers.
 From this experience she developed a passion for food sovereignty and ecological justice.
 This work inspired her to pursue a M.S. in Agriculture, Food, and Environment (AFE) at the Friedman School of Nutrition Science and Policy at Tufts University, where she gained a deeper understanding of the food system and the injustices that occur across supply chains.

 Since graduating, she has worked on an organic vegetable farm, as an avocado supply chain manager, and is now excited to continue to create equitable and sustainable supply chains, both locally and internationally.